 And the benefit of adding your age is that it will also select lifecycle super funds that are designed for a particular age group.
-So, for instance, here we’ve got this this super fund that is designed for people who were born between 1969 and 1973.
+So, for instance, here we’ve got this super fund that is designed for people who were born between 1969 and 1973.
 So that’s the investment strategy is designed for that particular age group.

 So with the results that we’ve got here now, so it has narrowed down to about 57 funds.
 That’s because we’re excluded some restricted funds.
 We’ve got, obviously, all of the super funds and the product names here.
 If you click these, it will open up the particular super fund website.
 This is the elephant in the room or not in the room, the investment performance.
-Now, all of these are not assessed and these won’t change until around September when they have done the full assessment, then presumably that’s with the the end of this just past financial year.
+Now, all of these are not assessed and these won’t change until around September when they have done the full assessment, then presumably that’s with the end of this just past financial year.

 What this will tell us after September is which funds are underperforming.
 It will be a quick and easy way to discover those.
 At the moment, you can still do things like sort based on the net return.
 So we can see which super funds have the lowest performance over that period.
 But they haven’t been strictly assessed for their investment performance at this stage.

 So as it is, it doesn’t really give you enough information to really pick the best fund for you.
-Obviously, there’s lots of information that’s not covered here, a big one being insurance, but other features as well.
+Obviously, there’s a lot of information that’s not covered here, a big one being insurance, and other features as well.
 But it should in time highlight which super funds are not performing.
 So if your own super fund is flagged as not performing or underperforming, then that should give you the nudge that you need to compare some other super funds that might be better for you.
-But over time, hopefully, the comparison functionality should be expanded and it will help more people to pick the super fund that’s better for them.
+But over time, hopefully, the comparison functionality should be expanded and it will help more people pick the super fund that’s better for them.